riad-azz/flask-allowed-hosts/README.md

     app.run(host='0.0.0.0', port=5000)
 ```

-6. Access the protected endpoint(s) using the allowed hosts.
+Now only the allowed hosts can access the protected endpoint(s).
 Requests from other hosts will receive a 403 Forbidden error.

 ## Contributing